shashwatshrey98/netflix-gpt/README.md

 - **Firebase**: A platform offering various backend services, including authentication, database, and hosting.
 - **Redux Toolkit**: A state management library that simplifies the process of managing application state.
 - **Tailwind CSS**: A utility-first CSS framework for quickly building custom designs.
+- **react-router-dom**: A routing library for React applications, facilitating navigation and routing between different components.
 - **OpenAI GPT API**: Provides access to state-of-the-art natural language processing models for generating text-based recommendations.
 - **TMDB API**: The Movie Database API provides a rich source of movie-related data, including details, images, and ratings.